Triosecuris: Formally Verified Protection Against Speculative Control-Flow Hijacking: Related Work

 Swivel~\cite{NarayanDMCJGVSS21} protects Wasm modules against Spectre PHT, BTB, and RSB mounted from other modules running in the same process.
 Their attack model is different from ours, as it aims to prevent malicious Wasm modules both (1)~from speculatively breaking out of the Wasm sandbox and (2)~from inducing speculative leakage in other modules.
-Part (2) is similar to our attacker model, but weaker, since they consider an attack mitigated if the attacker cannot train the prediction mechanism to take a specific path, whereas our work assumes that the attacker has perfect control over the prediction mechanisms, which prevents more sophisticated attacks~\cite{WiebingG25}.
-Finally, while a small formal model of Swivel was sketched by \citet{CauligiGMSV22}, security proofs were left for future work.
+Part (2) is similar to our attacker model, but weaker, since they consider an attack mitigated if the attacker cannot train the prediction mechanism to take a specific path, whereas our work assumes that the attacker has perfect control over the prediction mechanisms, which prevents more sophisticated attacks~\cite{WiebingG25}. \newreviews[REQ3]{Their leakage model is also weaker, including only memory accesses to mapped memory regions.

+One of their enforcement techniques, included in the Swivel-CET variant, also uses software checks on top of hardware IBT.
+Unlike our technique, which makes use of the code pointers directly, they rely on block identifiers and do not cover return edges.
+Their approach does not use SLH and instead relies on clearing the heap base pointer to restrict all memory accesses to unmapped memory regions.
+While sufficient under the restrictions of Wasm and their leakage model, this approach would not provide adequate protection for more general programs. } Finally, while a small formal model of Swivel was sketched \newreviews[REQ3]{in a short paper} by \citet{CauligiGMSV22}, \newreviews[REQ3]{their modeling of Spectre RSB attacks is unrealistic} and security proofs were left for future work.

+In very recent independent work, \citet{TrujilloKKY} proposed Register Hiding and ShadowCFI, a mitigation against Spectre BTB and RSB which also precisely detects misspeculation, without requiring CET.
+However, so-called ``architectural register-state independent secret reachability attacks'' are out of scope for them, whereas our mitigation does protect against such attacks, while also offering protection against Spectre PHT.
+The paper provides an argument for a simplified version of their mitigation, but this argument is informal (not really a formal security proof) and it does not model memory.

 \citet{FabianPGB25} introduce a secure compilation framework that allows lifting the security guarantees provided by Spectre countermeasures from weaker speculative semantics to stronger ones.
 This allows them to take software defenses against Spectre BTB (retpoline variants~\cite{retpoline}), prove them secure in a semantics that only includes BTB, and obtain security against more variants (\EG PHT), for programs that are already secure against the extra variants (\EG PHT).
 They see this as a first step towards more easily composing Spectre mitigations.
 They also lift PHT defenses like Ultimate SLH to obtain security against other variants (\EG RSB, STL, SLS), for programs that are already secure against the extra variants (\EG RSB, STL, SLS).
 They show, however, that without modifications SLH-based defenses cannot be lifted in the same way to obtain security against BTB, as indirect jumps can be used to bypass SLH protection.
 In this paper we show that Ultimate SLH can be modified to also defend against BTB and for this we combine it with CET-style protection, a defense that is not investigated by \citet{FabianPGB25}.